usaa/sonar-quality-gates/README.md

 Any of the following options are available.
 You can override one or all as required.
 ```
 sonarqubeQualityGate {
-  failOnWarn true // use this variable to force a failure if warnings exist.
-Default: false
   sleep '1000' // the amount of time to sleep between api calls while scan is queued.
 Time is in milliseconds.
 Default: 1000
   maxWait '1800000' // the amount of time to wait for scan to complete before failing.
 Time is in milliseconds.
 Default: 1800000 (30min)
   gate 'Sonar way' // override default gate